 How to Get Over a Long-Term Relationship in 8 Steps

 Oh, and there’s sex!
 Who doesn’t love sex?
 So being in a relationship sounds great, and on paper, it is.
 However, in reality, relationships aren’t bulletproof.
 You’ll argue about trivial nonsense like where to eat, or what movie to watch.
 Relationships are complicated and stressful so failure is always a great possibility.
-Now, no one wants a healthy relationship to end; unfortunately, we don’t always get what we want.
+Now, no one who is happy in their relationship would want it to end; unfortunately, we don’t always get what we want.
 Like the famous saying goes, “All good things must eventually come to an end.”

-Dealing with the aftermath of a failed relationship is always a tough thing to overcome, especially if it is a “long-term” relationship.
+Dealing with the aftermath of a failed relationship is always a tough thing to overcome, especially if it is a long-term relationship.
 I’m not a psychologist or a therapist; hell, I have no professional qualifications at all.
 But what I do have is experience, and let’s be honest, that’s all that really matters.

 Step One: Accept the Truth

 Instead, take a deep breath and swallow the truth.
 That’s step number one: accepting that it’s over.
 This will be the hardest step for most people, as optimism naturally takes over when the relationship ends.
-You’ll try to get the person back, hanging onto the notion that there may be a chance he/she will take you back.
+You’ll try to get the person back, hanging onto the notion that there may be a chance he or she will take you back.
 Let go.
-The quicker you accept the truth, the quicker you’ll get over him/her and start dating again.
+The quicker you accept the truth, the quicker you’ll get over him or her and start dating again.

 Step Two: Hang Out With Friends

 The friends say something like, “C’mon dude, you gotta get out of this funk, it’s been a week."
 The protagonist retaliates, “Just leave me alone," and pulls the sheets over his head.
 The friends then drag him out and eventually the protagonist finds his next love.
 If you have friends this dedicated to you, then consider yourself lucky.
 For the rest of us, we have to be the ones to instigate a “hang out” with our friends, because they have lives too.
-Also, when you tell someone to leave you alone in real life…they usually do.
-So be a big boy/girl and call a friend to spend time with you.
+Also, when you tell someone to leave you alone in real life . . . they usually do.
+So be a big boy or girl and call a friend to spend time with you.

 When I was getting over my relationship (it has now been two years since it ended), I had a friend who spent the night at my house for the whole summer.
 We played video games, watched movies and TV, talked, and even went on a road trip.
 We’ll get to all that later though.
-Point is, my friend was there for me and I can even say that the relationship I have with said friend has improved because of it.
+The point is, my friend was there for me and I can even say that the relationship I have with said friend has improved because of it.

 Step Three: Do Something

-I would leave my house (a good idea), take my laptop, headphones, and kindle and chill at Barnes and Noble for the entire day.
+I would leave my house (always a good idea), take my laptop, headphones, and Kindle, and chill at Barnes and Noble for the entire day.
 During the duration of my mourning period I occupied my time by occupying my mind.
 Of course, hanging out with a friend is a great way to take your mind off of the relationship and your ex, but they have lives too and can’t spend every waking minute consoling you.
-So, do anything as long as you're not just sitting in your room browsing the internet.
+So, do anything as long as you're not just sitting in your room browsing the Internet.

-Step Four: Work On/Learn Something
+Step Four: Work On Something or Learn a New Skill

-Step four is different in that you should do things considered “productive”.
+Step four is different in that you should do things considered “productive."
 I took the time to write and to learn how to play piano.
 I also took up the hobby of paper crafting.
 So do something productive like writing, learning to play an instrument, learning a new language, or taking up a hobby.

 Step Five: Work Out

-Step Six: Go On Vacation
+Step Six: Go on Vacation

 This step may not be possible for some of you.
 If money is tight, or if you’re young and don’t have a job, then this step may not be too useful.
 For those who can spare the cash, take a mini-vacation.
-You don’t have to fly off to Hawaii, Italy or somewhere outlandish.
+You don’t have to fly off to Hawaii, Italy, or somewhere outlandish.
 During my recovery, I went on a road trip with my dad and friend — just us three guys.
 We traveled west from North Texas towards California.

 When a relationship ends, it’s hard to give complete, undivided attention to work and school.
 Sometimes you need to shake loose and enjoy life.